nytimes/backbone.stickit/README.md

 The `view.bindings` is a hash of jQuery or Zepto selector keys with binding configuration values.
 Similar to the callback definitions configured in `view.events`, bindings callbacks can be defined as the name of a method on the view or a direct function body.

+Once you are familiarized with the bindings callbacks, use [this reference](#binding-callbacks-flowchart) for a better idea of when they are called.

 ### observe

 A string, function, or array which is used to map a model attribute to a view element.
 If binding to `observe` is the only configuration needed, then it can be written in short form where the attribute name is the value of the whole binding configuration.